seandstewart/bardly/bardly/plays/histories/henry-v/11-player.md

 Therefore to our best mercy give yourselves;
 Or like to men proud of destruction
 Defy us to our worst: for, as I am a soldier,
-A name that in my thoughts becomes me best,
-If I begin the battery once again,
 I will not leave the half-achieved Harfleur
 Till in her ashes she lie buried.
 The gates of mercy shall be all shut up,